Biden administration to invest $1.6 billion to expand testing in schools, genomic sequencing

 WASHINGTON (NewsNation Now) — The White House COVID-19 response team announced Wednesday that the Biden administration will invest $1.6 billion to support testing in schools, increase genomic sequencing and manufacture testing supplies.

-“We need to test broadly and rapidly to turn the tide of this pandemic,” the White House’s COVID-19 testing coordinator, Carole Johnson, said at a briefing.
+“We need to test broadly and rapidly to turn the tide of this pandemic,” said Carole Johnson, White House COVID-19 testing coordinator.
 “But we still don’t have enough testing and we don’t have enough testing in all the places it needs to be.”

 $815 million will be used to increase domestic manufacturing of testing supplies, particularly those that are facing a shortage including molded plastics and filter pipette tips, the Biden administration said.